bem-archive/generator-bem-stub/README.md

 ## Introduction

-There are several assemblers for [BEM](https://en.bem.info/) projects — [bem-tools](https://en.bem.info/tools/bem/bem-tools/) (the developing of this assembler is frozen) and [ENB](https://github.com/enb-make/enb).
-What does any developer do by starting a new [BEM](https://en.bem.info/) project?
-First and foremost, a developer creates a configuration file for an assembler which he is going to use.
-Unfortunately it is rather time-consuming and prone to error process both for [bem-tools](https://en.bem.info/tools/bem/bem-tools/) and [ENB](https://github.com/enb-make/enb).
+There are several assemblers for [BEM](https://en.bem.info/) projects: [bem-tools](https://en.bem.info/tools/bem/bem-tools/) (uses `ENB` for `make` command) and [ENB](https://github.com/enb-make/enb) itself.

+What does any developer do by starting a new BEM project?
+First and foremost, a developer creates a configuration file for an assembler.
+It is rather time-consuming and error prone process.

-In order to save time and decrease barrier to entry into the tools for assembly, we decided to create a generator of configuration files which allows a developer to configure the assembly without immersion into tools' **API**.
-This generator provides you the ability to get the base of [BEM](https://en.bem.info/) project in few minutes by answering the simple questions.
+In order to save time, we decided to create a generator of configuration files which allows a developer to configure the assembly without immersion into tools' **API**.
+This generator provides you with the ability to get a stub of BEM project in few minutes by answering a few simple questions.

 ## Install